Remember Pearl Harbor Tour – From Tragedy to Triumph

-This week marks the 75th anniversary of the attack on Pearl Harbor that launched the United States into World War II.
-Last month I was privileged to visit Pearl Harbor with my husband.
+This week marks the 80th anniversary of the attack on Pearl Harbor that launched the United States into World War II.
+In 2016 I was privileged to visit Pearl Harbor with my husband.
 This week I’m sharing photographs from our visit, plus some historical background.
-In addition, I’m giving away some commemorative items from Pearl Harbor – the official 75th anniversary commemorative ornament, Pearl Harbor: The Way It Was by Scott C.S.
-Stone, and a pen.

-On Monday I shared pictures from the Pacific Aviation Museum.
-On Wednesday, I shared from the USS Arizona Memorial, and today I’ll share about the submarine USS Bowfin and the battleship USS Missouri, where the Japanese signed the surrender documents officially ending World War II on Sept.
+On Monday I shared about the role of aviation during the attack and showed photos from the Pearl Harbor Aviation Museum.
+On Tuesday, I shared about the Navy’s role during the attack, along with photos from the USS Arizona Memorial, and today I’ll discuss the road from Pearl Harbor to victory, along with photos from the submarine USS Bowfin and the battleship USS Missouri, where the Japanese signed the surrender documents officially ending World War II on Sept.
 2, 1945.

 World War II in the Pacific

 While the Japanese attack on Pearl Harbor struck a devastating blow and caused a horrific loss of life, that tragic day wasn’t the end of the story.
 Five great battleships had been sunk, but two were raised and repaired.
 More importantly, none of America’s aircraft carriers were at Pearl Harbor.
 As time would tell, the naval battle in the Pacific would be dominated by the carriers, with the battleships slipping into obsolescence.
 Also, the Japanese called off the third wave of the Pearl Harbor attack, which was meant to demolish the dry docks and oil storage facilities.
 With those intact, the naval base was able to resume operations quickly.